 A large version of this image available: Robert What, Digital Conceptual Art: “Pricing The Capitalist Concept Of Worth” ($63.7M) large.zip (7680×11520, 55.1MB)

 It’s said – mostly by Economists and their apologists – that “Idea’s are worthless; only the execution counts.”
-Expanding upon this dubious notion, one could state that it’s the very idea of Worth that needs executing.
-Robert What therefore puts the notion of “Cost” at US$63.7 Million – an equally absurdist calculation based on two numeric factors:
+Expanding upon this notion, one might state it’s the very idea of Worth that needs executing; Robert What therefore puts (/down) the notion of “Worth” at US$63.7 Million – an equally absurdist calculation, based on two numeric factors:

 - $63.7 Billion: The growth of the Global Capitalist Art Market (Artsy)

 - 0.1%: The percentage of those who have boosted their wealth by as much as the world’s poorest half (Guardian)

 Rich Patrons wishing to actively symbolically demonstrate “Pricing the notion of Worth” may now exchange money for what is now to be know as ‘Capitalism’s Most Expensive Conceptual Artwork’.
 Please contact robertwhat [at sitename dot com] today to discuss money transfer details – thereby helping him set up an alternative visionary Art Collective Tech Startup.

 Neither this notion of Worth at Robert defines it or the painting represent mere monetary value, but the commerce of relationships under Capitalism; a social contract in which one ‘agrees’ to partake.